Are you a Maker with an awesome product?

 Mentoring and Technical Assistance

-Jump/Start cohort entrepreneurs will each receive 1:1 mentoring and technical assistance from the following partners:
+Jump/Start cohort entrepreneurs will each receive 1:1 mentoring and technical assistance from leading regional business experts.
+Last year’s mentors included:

 - Financial Management from Bret Hodgdon and Matt Cleare – Davis & Hodgdon Accountants